BuddyForms/BuddyForms/readme.txt

 * Fixed the items name in the list of form inside the submission view
 * Fixed the the visibility of the selected form post type
 * Moving the tk icon load script to a separated function to load in backend and frontend
-* Adding css to include the icon in the shortcode
+* Added css to include the icon in the shortcode
 * Create a new admin bar menu item to edit the form if the form is displayed.
 * Update Freemius version to 2.0.1